Building capacity of nonprofit organizations in the Global South

-Founded by His Excellency, Amr Al-Dabbagh, together with CEO / Co Founder, Connor Diemand Yauman aims to impact the lives of 100 million people by 2020 by training hundreds of thousands of learners working for social good, elevating their cause and furthering their reach.
+Founded by His Excellency, Amr Al-Dabbagh, together with CEO / Co-Founder, Connor Diemand Yauman aims to impact the lives of 100 million people by 2020 by training hundreds of thousands of learners working for social good, elevating their cause and furthering their reach.
 To this effect, Philanthropy University operates in three different approaches.
 They can be simplified under three buckets, 3C’s.
-The “Courses” , “Community” and “Capital”
+The “Courses”, “Community” and “Capital”

 To create the best-in-class learning experiences that teach the skills and competencies it’s utmost necessary to create dynamic community spaces for the sharing of best practices.
-To take the learning into the next level, the community management team play a vital roles to build bridges between different geographies.
+To take the learning to the next level, the community management team play a vital role to build bridges between different geographies.
 These online hubs are very organic.
 The learners are provided with a platform to test assumptions, share best practices and learn from one another.
-This is commonly know as the peer to peer learning.
+This is commonly known as the peer to peer learning.
 They will form groups according to their thematic areas of interests.
 Also, these hubs could comprise of learners from different time zones who are very much committed to enriching the community experience.
 There are a unique group of volunteer “course champions” who are readily available to help on another.
 These are the previous students who have excelled in these courses and gone on the win the prestigious certificate from the Hass Business School.
 Eventually, these communities foster deep relationships that will result in formulating joint projects, initiatives and even doing assignments.

 The final piece of this process is the “Capital”.
-Philanthropy University believes these organizations are stronger and better positioned to respond to the critical issues in their communities than an external interventions from the global north.
+Philanthropy University believes these organizations are stronger and better positioned to respond to the critical issues in their communities than external interventions from the global north.
 While understanding the many challenges and frustrations faced by these grassroot level organizations to access capital, Philanthropy University is looking at making capital most accessible for these organizations.
-At present, research are been done to explore the feasibility as well as to streamline the process.
-In coming years Philanthropy university is hoping to be catalyst for these organizations to gain access to funders.
+At present, research is been done to explore the feasibility as well as to streamline the process.
+In coming years Philanthropy university is hoping to be a catalyst for these organizations to gain access to funders.

 Through this combination of courses, community, and access to capital, Philanthropy University will help measurably improve 5,000 local organizations in the Global South, enabling them to more effectively improve the lives of the people they serve.